Enhancing lithium ion battery separator performance

 Lithium Dendrite growth that may cause short circuit

-Figure 2.
+Figure 3.
 Lithium Dendrite growth that may cause short circuit

 Impurities in the separator, particularly metal and non-metallic foreign particles, can cause defects.
 Metal particles might damage the separator membrane, leading to short circuits, or create local defects that result in hot spots of high electrochemical activity.
 These hot spots can cause local lithium deposition and dendrite growth, which may penetrate the separator and cause short circuits.
 Minor internal shorts caused by contaminants can lead to thermal run-away, especially as battery cell energy density increases.
-With separators as thin as 20-25μm, even small metallic dust particles can have devastating effects.
+With separators as thin as 20-25 μm, even small metallic dust particles can have devastating effects.
+As such, the alumina coating must be highly pure (typically 99.99% purity) to minimize metallic cation impurities and metal impurities, which should be less than a few ppm.

 Figure 4.
 Polar Performance Materials High Purity Alumina (HPA) Products

 Currently, 4N grade HPA is utilized as a ceramic coating in common industrial inorganic polyvinyl insulating membrane, which serves as a separator.
 The grade delineation on high purity HPA is 99.99+%, also identified as 4N+.
 Higher grades, 5N or 6N, are offered and carry premium pricing over 4N.
-Virtually all HPA is manufactured today by chemical companies such as Sumitomo (Japan) and Polar Performance Materials (Canada) , utilizing high purity, expensive aluminum metal as feedstock and a chemical process.
+Virtually all HPA is manufactured today by chemical companies such as Polar Performance Materials (Canada) , utilizing high purity, expensive aluminum metal as feedstock and a chemical process.
 Various process techniques allow producers to consistently meet 4N+ grade spec, but at relatively high overall product cost.
 At 4N grade, HPA has under 100 ppm of total impurities.

 PropertyTypicalRange